fangtian-zhong/fangtian-zhong.github.io/teaching/csci591-fall-2025/syllabus.md

 ## Course Info

-This course meets for lectures on Mondays, Wednesdays, and Fridays from 9:00-9:50am in REID HALL 346.
-The first 30 minutes of lecture will be spent learning new material, and the last 20 minutes may be spent on  short quizzes.
-We will use Slack as the primary method of course communication, and all course information will be posted on this website or on the Slack server; D2L will be used *only* for grading.
+This course meets for lectures on Tuesdays and Fridays from 12:15pm to 13:30pm in REID 453.
+We will use Slack as the primary method of course communication, and all course information will be posted on this website or on the Slack server; Canvas will be used *only* for grading.

-There is an *optional* lab on Fridays from 10:00am to 4:00 pm in BARNARD HALL 254 that you may attend to get extra help.

-Note that this class is for Computer Science and Computer Engineering majors.
-If you are not one of those majors, you should take CSCI 109 instead of this course.

 ## Course Resources